 Be sure you are prepared to support your feet before you begin your journey.
 Here are a few ideas to keep in mind:

-Proper Fit.
-Find insoles that come in avariety of arch and heel heights for a perfect fit.
-Remember that your feet will swell over a period of days on the trail, so make sure you choose shoes and insoles at least one full size above what you usually wear.
+Proper Fit Find insoles that come in a variety of arch heights for a perfect fit.
+Remember that your feet will swell over a period of days on the trail, so make sure you choose shoes and insoles that will fit long term.
 A good rule is to leave at least a thumb’s width at the toe of your boot or shoe to allow for your foot’s expansion.

-Firm Support.
-Choose a firm arch support that will absorb the impact as you walk and distribute your weight evenly without flattening out your arch.
+Firm Support Choose a firm arch support that will absorb the impact as you walk and distribute your weight evenly without allowing your arch to flatten.
 A light hiking shoe with a great insole is more supportive than a heavy hiking boot with flat footbeds.

-Blister Free.
-Look for a low-friction surface to help reduceblisters caused by the movement of your foot within your shoe.
-Quality hiking insoles also spread the weight more evenly over the bottom of your feet, helping to prevent hot spots and blisters as well.
+Blister Free Look for a low-friction surface to help reduce blisters caused by the movement of your foot within your shoe.
+Quality hiking insoles will spread the weight more evenly over the bottom of your feet, helping to prevent hot spots and blisters as well.

-Foot Irregularities.If you have foot irregularities likeoverpronation,high arches,flat feet, orplantar fasciitis, it’s even more important to ensure you are using quality insoles.
-Small foot problems can become big foot problems when you’re racking up the hiketouring miles.
+Foot Irregularities.If you have foot irregularities like overpronation, high arches, flat feet, or plantar fasciitis, it’s even more important to ensure you are using quality insoles.
+Small foot problems can become big foot problems when you’re racking up the miles.

 Hiking Foot Care Tips